w3c/wot-usecases/USE-CASES/coverage-gaps.md

-# Use case coverage - Gaps
+# Use case coverage - Gaps to consider for next WG charter

 ## Geolocation

-geolocation
-geolocation vocabulary
+vocabulary
-geolocation; FoI
-geolocation; geofencing
+geofencing
-geolocation; sensory modalities
-geolocation; sensory modalities; alternative I/O

 static geolocation
 dynamic geolocation
-proximity; ad-hoc

-semantic location format / additional ontologies + data format/historical data
+proximity; ad-hoc, e.g. bluetooth device identifies user is at home semantic location format, e.g. (BiM)  / additional ontologies + data format/historical data topology indoor/outdoor geolocation

-data-based; geolocation
-data-based; geolocation; multicast
-data-based; geolocation; topology

-ensemble; geolocation; topology

-(indoor) geolocation
-(indoor) geolocation; FoI; topology; semantic query (indoor) geolocation; feature of interest (as in SSN); topology; semantic query (indoor) geolocation; semantic query
+FoI; feature of interest (as in SSN);
-(indoor) geolocation; sensory modalities
-(indoor) geolocation; topology
-geopose; (indoor) geolocation
+semantic query
+geopose - orientation

 ## Protocol Bindings

+### other IOT standards and ecosystems
-BACnet and OPCUA Binding
+* BACnet
+* KNX
+* Modbus
-ECHONET Lite Web API Binding
+* ECHONET Lite Web API Binding
+* OPC-UA Binding Template
-Groups of devices and linking (virtual compositions) Hybridcast Binding
+* Hybridcast Binding
+* emerging standards, e.g. Matter

+### Low level protocols and connection mechanisms
-LPWAN and SDI 12 usage in WoT
+* LPWAN and SDI 12 usage in WoT
-OPC-UA Binding Template
-protocol binding for building protocols(BACnet/KNX/Modbus) websocket or SSE since a dashboard on a browser would be limited if we only have HTTP multicast
+* websocket or SSE since a dashboard on a browser would be limited if we only have HTTP
+* multicast

 ## Onboarding, Security and trust
 IoT trust ontology